betiniakarandut/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 ## Description :house:
 In this project, I began to learn about how object-relational mapping is used for database scripting.
 I used MySQLdb and SQLAlchemy to query, create, edit, and delete tables in MySQL.
-The experience was fun!
+The experience was no child's play :fire:!

 ## Tasks :pencil: